Facing Escalating Workplace Violence, Hospital Employees Have Had Enough

 Across the U.S., many doctors, nurses and other health care workers have remained silent about what is being called an epidemic of violence against them.

 The violent outbursts come from patients and patients' families.
-And for years, it's been considered part of the job.
+And for years, it has been considered part of the job.

 When you visit the Cleveland Clinic emergency department these days — whether as a patient, family member or friend — a large sign directs you toward a metal detector.